 Likewise, in Brooke Group Ltd. v.
-Brown & Williamson Tobacco Corporation (which Bork successfully argued), the Court relied on Matsushita and the writings of various prominent Harvard and Chicago School scholars to declare that conduct will not amount to predatory pricing unless (1) the alleged scheme involved pricing below some measure of cost and (2) the predator had a rational prospect of recouping its losses from such below-cost predation.
-147 Consistent with the wealth-maximizing assumptions that underlie both schools of thought, the Court observed that "[r]ecoupment is the ultimate object of an unlawful predatory pricing scheme."148 Most recently in Weyerhaeuser Co. v.
-Ross-Simmons Hardwood Lumber Co., Inc., 149 the Court applied its Brooke Group test to claims of predatory bidding.
+Brown & Williamson Tobacco Corp. (which Bork successfully argued), the Court relied on Matsushita and the writings of various prominent Harvard and Chicago School scholars to declare that conduct will not amount to predatory pricing unless (i) the alleged scheme involved pricing below some measure of cost, and (ii) the predator had a rational prospect of recouping its losses from such below-cost predation.
+Consistent with the wealth-maximizing assumptions that underlie both schools of thought, the Court observed that "[r]ecoupment is the ultimate object of an unlawful predatory pricing scheme."
+Most recently in Weyerhaeuser Co. v.
+Ross-Simmons Hardwood Lumber Co., the Court applied its Brooke Group test to claims of predatory bidding.
 "Without such a reasonable expectation" of recoupment, the Court wrote, "a rational firm would not willingly suffer definite, short-run losses."
-150 Given the risks in recoupment, a "rational business will rarely make this sacrifice."
+Given the risks in recoupment, a "rational business will rarely make this sacrifice."

 But the Court's reliance on rational choice theory in Brooke Group and Weyerhaeuser is inconsistent with its recoupment requirement.
 The Court's premise is that firms are rational and self-interested.
 If true, firms ordinarily would price their products at or above their marginal cost.
-Rational firms, Bork believed, would rarely if ever incur the substantial losses in pricing below marginal cost, unless they believed that the future supra-competitive profits, appropriately discounted, would exceed the immediate losses.
-So if rational profit-maximizing firms were pricing below marginal cost, this reveals their reasonable expectation of
+Rational firms, Bork believed, would rarely, if ever, incur the substantial losses in pricing below marginal cost, unless they believed that the future supracompetitive profits, appropriately discounted, would exceed the immediate losses.
+So if rational, profit-maximizing firms were pricing below marginal cost, this would reveal their reasonable expectation of recoupment.
+Under rational choice theory, the antitrust plaintiff should recover simply by proving that the defendant's prices were below marginal